pangeo-data/pangeo-eosc/EGI.md

 * `token2` must be replaced with another hash generated using `openssl rand -hex 32` on Linux.
 * `egi_oauth_client` must be replaced by the `Client ID` created during step 2.
 * `egi_oauth_secret` must be replaced by the `Client Secret` created during step 2.
-* Don't forget to replace `pangeo.vm.fedcloud.eu` by your DNS name.
+* Don't forget to replace `pangeo.vm.fedcloud.eu` with your DNS name.

 You might want also to modify other things (you'll be able to do it later if needed):
 * The `dasklimits` part.